 Here is what you can do to hire the right employee for your company:

-Expand that Candidate Pool
+Expand That Candidate Pool When Recruiting

 Are good employees hard to find?
 Where are they hiding?
 The answer might be easier than you expect.
 Here is a couple of places you can turn to find qualified candidates: